 Risk, and the role it plays in a portfolio, can be among the most difficult concepts to understand fully.
-Sometimes our view of risk isn’t something we consider until there’s a sharp market downturn, such as the one triggered by the novel coronavirus.
+Sometimes our view of risk isn’t something we consider until there’s a sharp market downturn or other activity that compels us to question our tolerances.
 To help bring the positives and negatives of risk into clearer focus, here are four important risk-related considerations for every investor.

 1. Risk has many faces